 Threads that exit unexpectedly are vulnerable to the issues raised in ISO/IEC 24772-1:2024 6.62.3.
 Premature termination as a result of an unexpected exception can be handled either by a per-thread static method set by Thread.setUncaughtExceptionHandler(), or by a static ThreadGroup method optionally set by ThreadGroup.setDefaultUncaughtExceptionHandler().
 In either case, no notifications to other threads occur unless explicitly programmed.
 As a remedy, the thread that is terminating can have the relevant exception handler installed and can use normal thread notifications.

-Java has a thread group feature as documented in 6.59 Concurrency – Activation [CGA].
-Some methods in the class, such as activeCount() and enumerate(), do not synchronize with each thread of the group.
-These can be useful when used with care and awareness of the asynchronous nature of the calls.

-ThreadGroup.uncaughtException() is called by the Java virtual machine when a thread terminates with an uncaught exception.
-This provides an opportunity to notify other threads about the demise of the terminated thread.
+The thread group feature as documented in 6.59 Concurrency – Activation [CGA] recommends against using this capability.
+In addition, many of its methods are deprecated.
+One remaining method, however, ThreadGroup.uncaughtException() is called by the Java virtual machine when a thread terminates with an uncaught exception.
+This provides an opportunity to notify other threads about the demise of the terminated thread, and can be considered in any shutdown and recovery processing.

 The CompletableFuture class contains methods for composing, combining, and executing asynchronous computation.
 A task that is terminated by an exception reraises the exception when the result of its future is retrieved.
 To avoid being caught by such an exception the CompletableFuture class contains the method isCompletedExceptionally() that can be used to determine whether the CompletableFuture completed in any exceptional fashion.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
-This allows the thread to be monitored to see if it is still functioning.
-Note that a call to Thread.isAlive() is asynchronous with the execution of the thread being queried, and is subject to a race condition with the termination of the queried thread.
+This allows the thread to be monitored to determine if the thread has been started and is still functioning.
+Note that a call to Thread.isAlive() is asynchronous with the execution of the thread being queried, and is subject to a race condition with the starting and termination of the queried thread.
+The call can be safely used if the thread under consideration has started and the only determination is if it is still executing.

 6.62.2 Avoidance mechanisms for language users